Dagga: Etymology

-While it's fairly well known that the first written use of the term was in Jan van Riebeeck’s journal in 1658 and spelled daccha, it was most likely as a reference to the indigenous "wild dagga" that has a similar leaf shape with the jagged edges.
+While it is fairly well known that the first written use of the term was in Jan van Riebeeck’s journal in 1658 and spelled daccha, it was most likely as a reference to the indigenous "wild dagga" that has a similar leaf shape with the jagged edges.
 The two plants have a very different flower however and some scholars have questioned people's inability to tell them apart.

 Another theory put forward by two scholars (Hahn and Lichtenstein) in 1963 proposed that the Dutch word for tobacco, tabak, which was then referred to as twak, was morphed over time into twaga and later to toaga and finally into dagga.
 Brian du Toit, in his book, Cannabis in Africa (1980) disagreed suggesting the Khoekhoe word daXa-b (tobacco), is the root noun from which the word dagga was derived.
 Their word for green is !am and when added to daXa-b it resulted in amaXa-b namely green tobacco.
-This theory is supported by Jean Branford, who in her 1978 book, A Dictionary of South African English drew similar conclusions.
+This theory is supported by Jean Branford, who in her 1978 book, A Dictionary of South African English, drew similar conclusions.